bcgit/bc-java/README.md

 **NOTE:**You need to be subscribed to send mail to the above mailing list.

-## Feedback
+## Feedback and Contributions

 If you want to provide feedback directly to the members of **The Legion** then please use [feedback-crypto@bouncycastle.org](mailto:feedback-crypto@bouncycastle.org), if you want to help this project survive please consider [donating](https://www.bouncycastle.org/donate).

 For bug reporting/requests you can report issues here on github, or via feedback-crypto if required.
-We will accept pull requests based on this repository as well.
+We will accept pull requests based on this repository as well, but only on the basis that the any code included may be distributed under the [Bouncy Castle License](http://www.bouncycastle.org/licence.html).

 ## Finally